apache/metron/metron-deployment/development/aws-centos6/README.md

     ```
 3. In your AWS console you need to reserve/create an AWS Elastic IP, a Subnet id, Security Group id, and a key pair (key pair name & *.pem file[remember to set permissions to chmod 400]).

-4. The following will clear existing Vagrant, Docker & Maven deployments.
-WARNING - THESE STEPS WILL DISTROY ALL LOCAL DOCKER CONTAINERS AND VAGRANT BOXES
+4. The following will clear existing Vagrant, Docker & Maven builds and deployments.
+WARNING - THESE STEPS WILL DISTROY ALL LOCAL DOCKER CONTAINERS AND VAGRANT BOXES.
+It will also create a new Vagrant box.
 ```
 vagrant halt node1 -f
 vagrant halt default -f